augustin-barillec/google-pandas-load/docs/source/index.rst

     :target: https://pepy.tech/project/google-pandas-load

-google-pandas-load is a wrapper library for transferring big data from A to B, where A and B are distinct and chosen between BigQuery, Storage, a local folder and pandas.
+google-pandas-load is a wrapper library for transferring big data from A to B, where A and B are distinct and chosen between BigQuery, Storage, a local folder and a pandas DataFrame.

-As of 2019/12/03, this library enables much faster downloads than:

-    - `google.cloud.bigquery.job.QueryJob.to_dataframe()`_

-but slightly slower uploads than:

-    - `google.cloud.bigquery.client.Client.load_table_from_dataframe()`_.

-See `Speed Comparison`_.

 Acknowledgements
 ----------------